 4.3.11 Examine Indiana's international relationships with states and regions in other parts of the world.

 4.3.12 Address misconceptions and misperceptions of Native Americans, Africans, early settlers, and other immigrant groups historically and currently.

 Environment and Society

-4.3.13 Read and interpret texts (written, graphs, maps, timelines, etc.) to answer geographic questions about Indiana in the past and present.
+4.3.14 Read and interpret texts (written texts, graphs, maps, timelines, data, audio, video) to answer geographic questions about Indiana in the past and present.